RodrigoBertotti/RodrigoBertotti/README.md

-I build Apps and servers for Startups and I contribute to open-source projects so other developers can do the same
+I build Backend Servers and Apps for Startups and I contribute to open-source projects so other developers can do the same

 📹 ⭐ **[Portfolio: Check videos of projects I've built](https://rodrigo.wisetap.com?from=github)** ⭐ 📹